This is how my mantle has looked for the past … I don’t know … 2 months or so.

 It barely won out over the classic Swedish country look with the white enamel platters, white jugs and small landscape painting.
 I may switch over to that in a month or so.

-Or maybe I’ll take everything down and put a big stuffed bunny on the mantle if I find one that tickles my ass.
+Or maybe I’ll take everything down and put a big stuffed bunny on the mantel if I find one that tickles my ass.
 As luck would have it … I’m not expecting a magazine editor over any time soon.